fperal/gnuradio/README.md

 # gnuradio

-This exampels are made with GRC ver 3.7
+This examples are made with GRC ver 3.7

 AM-TX+RX.grc   -> transmission and reception of a sound signal AM modulated using BladeRF.
 WX-GUI version